kinngh/shopify-node-express-mongodb-app/README.md

 - MongoDB
 - Vite
 - Localtunnel
-  - Localtunnel replaces use of commercial software like `ngrok`, also because `ngrok` doesn't really work well with slower connections
+  - Localtunnel replaces `ngrok` to avoid use of commercial / paid software.
 - Apollo/Client

 ## Why I made this